ibm-cloud-docs/account/ts_accessing.md

 You logged in from the [customer portal](https://control.softlayer.com) with a valid IBMid, but you aren't switched to IBMid authentication from the customer portal.
 {: tsCauses}

-Complete the following checks, as appropriate:
+Complete the following checks:
 {: tsResolve}
  * Contact your master user or account administrator to check that you are enabled to switch to IBMid authentication.
  * Ensure that you complete the Switch to IBMid step.
 See [Switching to IBMid](/docs/account/softlayerlink.html).
  * Ensure that you follow the actions in the **Associate your user ID with an IBMid** email.
 Check your inbox and your junk mail folder for the email.
 To get the email again, for example, if it has expired, go to the Edit User Profile page in the customer portal and click **Resend Email**.
 Alternatively, contact [{{site.data.keyword.Bluemix_notm}} Support ![External link icon](../icons/launch-glyph.svg "External link icon")](http://ibm.biz/bluemixsupport.com){: new_window}.

-Depending on how your account is set up, some of these log in options might apply to you:
+Depending on how your account is set up, some log in options might apply to you:
  * SoftLayer users with SoftLayer IDs must log in through the [customer portal](https://control.softlayer.com).
  * SoftLayer users with an IBMid and with or without a linked {{site.data.keyword.Bluemix_notm}} account can log in through the [customer portal](https://control.softlayer.com) to open the customer portal or through the [{{site.data.keyword.Bluemix_notm}} console](https://console.{DomainName}) to open the Infrastructure dashboard.